The gate was supposed to be routine.

 Another hit the catwalk supports with enough force to bring the entire upper feeder lane down.

-The third raised one hand and covered the lower breach in white fire that didn't spread, just erased.
+The third raised one hand and covered the lower breach in white fire that did not spread.

 The chamber changed instantly.